ArthurChiao/arthurchiao.github.io/_posts/2019-10-27-host-disconnect-caused-by-istio-sidecar-injection.md

 categories: ovs istio
 ---

+* TOD
+{:toc}

 # 1 Problem

 ## 1.1 Phenomemon

-We met a network interrupt problem in our istio environment: **as long as istio sidecar injection is enabled, the host will suffer a disconnection (e.g. SSH connections to this host was dropped) whenever a new pod is launching on this host**.
+We met a network interrupt problem in our istio environment: **<mark>as long as istio sidecar injection is enabled, the host will suffer a disconnection</mark>** (e.g. SSH connections to this host was dropped) **<mark>when a new pod is launching on this host</mark>**.
 The disconnection lasts about 30 seconds, then automatically restores.

 This post summarizes the trouble shooting steps we went through, the direct causes we've found, and the fixups we've made.